February 19, 2011

 Sex Drive

 Sex driveThere are a myriad of reasons our libido or sex drive changes throughout our lives.
 We see changes in sexual desire in both males and females as they age.
-These may be associated with substance abuse, psychologic factors, chronic and major diseases, as well as age related changes in sex hormones.
-These effect both sexes equally.
+These may be associated with substance abuse, psychological factors, chronic and major diseases, as well as age-related changes in sex hormones.
+These affect both sexes equally.

 Sex Drive and Chronic Disease